MadeleineKRoberts/madeleinekroberts/README.md

 I believe that data and technology have the power to change the world, making it a better, happier, and healthier place, and I strive to help make that a reality.

 ## Current Projects:
+- **[NYC Jobs(Sorted!)
+(2025)](https://github.com/MadeleineKRoberts/marathon_training_analysis)**: Frustrated by the inablity to sort the City of New York Job Board by posting date, I decided to used their API to create a version that could.
+While the application currently meets my use cases (ablity to search by job title and sort by the jobs that were most recently updated), I hope to continue to tweak the app for more efficient and advanced sorting and searching, as well as potentially host a more polished, accessible verison to help other people in their job hunt.

 - **[Marathon Training Analysis (2024)](https://github.com/MadeleineKRoberts/marathon_training_analysis)**: Using Strava's API, I am analyzing data from my last three marathon training plans and off-season periods to evaluate their impact on my performance in my upcoming marathon on May 18.
 This analysis involves methods such as time-series analysis, correlation studies, and regression modeling to identify patterns, relationships, and key predictors of race-day outcomes.
 Additionally, the analysis includes my return-to-play journey after breaking my ankle in January 2023 to completing the Chicago Marathon in October 2023.

 ## Previous Projects: